MSP-1 Specification

 2. Normative definition

-A version is a semantic string following the MAJOR.MINOR.PATCH
+A version value is a semantic version string following the MAJOR.MINOR.PATCH convention when semantic versioning is appropriate.

 3. Version semantics